-We report excerpts from the video-recorded assessment of "Ain," a 28-year-old Caucasian cisgender male identifying as heterosexual, who was assessed in Italy.
-Ain sought assessment following the breakup with his girlfriend, Sabine (Ain and Sabine are pseudonyms).
+We report excerpts from the video-recorded assessment of "Ain," a 28-year-old Caucasian cisgender male identifying as heterosexual assessed in Italy.
+Ain sought assessment following the breakup with his girlfriend, Meghan.
+Ain and Meghan are pseudonyms.
+Ain signed the informed consent to use his data in an anonymized and disguised way.